Saint-Pierre-de-Chartreuse: Economy

-Early twentieth century
+Early 20th century

-Saint-Pierre-de-Chartreuse has lived of agriculture for a long time, like all mountain townships, and also of the wood trade, the forest being composed primarily of conifers.
-In the early twentieth century, tourism took an important place, including the construction of the 'Grand Som' high-end hotel that hosted famous guests including Queen Victoria of the United Kingdom for example.
+Saint-Pierre-de-Chartreuse has lived of agriculture for a long time, like other mountain villages, and also of the wood trade, the forest being composed primarily of conifers.
+In the early 20th century, tourism took an important place, including the construction of the 'Grand Som' luxury hotel that hosted famous guests including Queen Victoria of the United Kingdom.

-The village was rated weather resort in the 1930s and people came here to recharge, visit the monastery of the Grande Chartreuse (which was open to the public between 1903, date of the expulsion of the monks, until 1940 date of their return from Italy).
+The village was rated weather resort in the 1930s and people came here to recharge, visit the monastery of the Grande Chartreuse (which was open to the public between 1903 at the expulsion of the monks to 1940 at their return from Italy).

-It was also at St. Pierre that created first "Syndicat d'initiative" of France, now best known under the name "Office du Tourisme" (tourist information center); and thanks to an Alsatian called Leon Auscher, who had adopted this country that was so dear to him.
+It was also at St. Pierre that created first "Syndicat d'initiative" of France, now best known under the name "Office du Tourisme" (tourist information center) and thanks to an Alsatian called Leon Auscher, who had adopted this country that was so dear to him.

-Between the wars, many families in the village engage in the hotel, the number of travelers grows.
-During this period, the first lift was born, in the form of a sleigh pulled by a winch.
-Then the 1950s drove to the installation of the first teleported: the "télébenne".
+Between the wars, many families in the village engage in the hotel, the number of travellers grew.
+During this period, the first lift was born in the form of a sleigh pulled by a winch.
+The 1950s drove to the installation of the first teleported: the "télébenne".